RachelSuwan/courses-p-y4-e/chapter1.md

 xp: 50
 ```

-In an if statement, if the logical condition is true, then the indented statement gets executed.
+In an *if statement*, if the logical condition is true, then the indented statement gets executed.
 If the logical condition is false, the indented statement is skipped.
 >Which word will be displayed if x = 10?
 - if x < 5 :
 	print('Hello')